 Keep your children engaged, enriched and excited to learn by taking classes in the following areas:

-Troy Community Swims offers something for everyone!
+Troy Community Swims offers something for all ages and skill levels!
 Our goal is to create a community that enjoys a healthy lifestyle that includes lifelong swimming!